 In this step, Windows 11/10 will diagnose if there are any issues with either your Bluetooth modem, driver or the device with which you are trying to pair.
 In fact, Microsoft is already well aware of some of the issues that are cropping up on old models of laptops and has promptly blocked the update on these machines.

 The troubleshooter will identify and try to fix the issues automatically.
 After doing this wait for some time till the device reconnects and then the Bluetooth pairing should work as intended.

-In order to get this issue fixed temporarily go to Device Manager > Bluetooth and try uninstalling all the instances of the Bluetooth driver software.
-The same step can be repeated for any other paired Bluetooth devices.
+In order to get this issue fixed temporarily, go to Device Manager > Bluetooth and try uninstalling all the instances of the Bluetooth driver software.
+The same step can be repeated for any other paired Bluetooth device.
 It’s worth mentioning that you will lose access to the particular device in question temporarily.
 Now reboot your device and the Bluetooth mouse or any other accessory should start working fine.
-In case the same issue reoccurs repeat the same process.
+In case the same issue reoccurs, repeat the same process.

 Please note that Microsoft is already aware that some of the Broadcom radios are experiencing Bluetooth LE issues after upgrading to Windows 10 Creators update and is working to fix the same.

 We are aware that some users with Broadcom radios may have experienced Bluetooth LE device connection issues (while Settings is open) after upgrading to Windows 10 Creators Update.
 We have resolved the issue in a recent Windows update, and devices with Broadcom radios will again be offered the Creators Update.
 If you are still experiencing this issue, please make sure you’ve installed the latest Windows updates.